GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-biographies.md

       <span>Patrick joined the Department of Veterans Affairs in 1989 as a Computer Specialist and worked within the VA’s IT test facility as an adaptor trainer until 2001.
 Patrick joined the Section 508 Office in 2001 and is currently the Chief of the 508 Office within the Department of Veterans Affairs and serves as the agency 508 Coordinator.</span>
     </p>
     <p>
       <span>In this capacity Patrick has the responsibility of leading a team which insures that all electronic and information technology that the VA uses, procures, maintains, or develops meet the requirements of Section 508.
 This includes the enforcement of the multimedia provisions within the Department to include closed captioning and audio description.
-The Departments 508 Office is available to IT professionals, procurement officials, and disabled VA employees to explain what Section 508 is, what disabled employees can expect from the VA regarding access and the VA’s responsibilities under Section 504 and 508.</span>
+The Department's 508 Office is available to IT professionals, procurement officials, and disabled VA employees to explain what Section 508 is, what disabled employees can expect from the VA regarding access and the VA’s responsibilities under Section 504 and 508.</span>
     </p>
     <p>
       <span>Patrick received a BS degree in Computer Science from the University of Maryland and a BA degree from Providence College.
 He serves on the Board of Directors with the American Council of the Blind working on issues such as transportation access and pedestrian safety for blind and low vision individuals.
 He has also chaired the Accessibility Advisory Committee for the Washington Metropolitan Area Transit authority (WMATA) for the past 20 years.</span>